sangh/IrssiProxyBacklogWindowSend/readme.md

 worry too much about edge cases.

 My normal setup has me using `irssi` in a `tmux` session.
-I want to be able to connect periodically with my phone (using use SSL) and have it replay whatever messages have been received (both channels and private messages) since I last saw them in `tmux`.
+I want to be able to connect periodically with my phone (using SSL) and have it replay whatever messages have been received (both channels and private messages) since I last saw them in `tmux`.
 Doing this proved _much_ harder than I thought it would be.

 This article---[IRC, My Way](http://noswap.com/articles/irc/)---sparked my
 my interest and got me to think I could get a backlog on a phone.